Islam in Togo: History

-Islam was first introduced into West Africa south of the Sahara, across the salt and gold trade routes.
-Islamicized Berber and Tuareg merchants traveled the trans-Saharan trade routes.
-As time passed, Muslim clerics and scholars — teaching their beliefs and setting up places of worship along the routes — accompanied traders on their journeys.
-The Hausa Mande and the Fulani, a traditionally nomadic group, traveled all over West Africa, taking their Muslim beliefs to places such as present-day Guinea, Sierra Leone, and Liberia.
+Islam begun having a significant presence in northern Togo by the 18th century and spread southwards soon after.
+The rise of the Chokossi kingdom around the mid-18th century in northern Togo helped to establish the influence of Islam as Hausa and other Muslim merchants settled in the kingdom.

+By the late 18th century, Muslim merchants expanded throughout northern Togo which led to conversions among the Tem people and others.
+In the south, Hausa merchants settled in the region by the late 19th century but Islam remained a minority religion.

 Demographics

 Estimates on the number of Muslims in Togo vary depending on the source.
 The CIA World Factbook puts the figure at 14%.
 A 2020 projection by the Pew Research Center gives an estimate of 14% of the population or 1,020,000 people.

 Organizations

 The Federation of Togo Muslims is the largest Muslim organization in the country.
 It takes care of the Islam-related affairs and denounces extremism.